 Fennel leaf (Foeniculum vulgare)

 Fennel tea is usually based on seeds rather than leaves and is especially popular with lactating women – or more particularly those who would like to be lactating more than they are.
 Other reported benefits are for eyesight, mood, sex drive, digestion, the liver and your blood (in what way I cannot tell from claims as generic as ‘blood cleanser’ and ‘blood tonic’).
 The fennel that grows wild across many parts of the world and the bulb fennel grown in gardens are different varieties of the same species; you don’t use the wild ones for bulbs, but either work for tea.
 Leaves and flowers have been a staple until recently, and seed foraging opportunities should begin within a few weeks.

 Lemon myrtle (Backhousia citriodora)

 Lemon myrtle is native in eastern Queensland, but grows fine in Sydney.
 It is the richest of all known sources of citral; which is that lemon grass / lemon verbena / lemonade ice block kind of lemon scent – something that I adore.
 In Sydney, lemon myrtle isn’t a hugely common garden species but it does occur here and there and is well worth planting either on your own place or in a public place that you can then forage from confident that few others will even know it is worth harvesting.
 It is not that distinctive a plant to look at, but one pinch of a leaf and a sniff and identification is assured.
 Other citral sources like lemon verbena (Aloysia citrodora) or lemon grass (Cymbopogon citratus) could alternatively take its place.
 Lemon myrtle in tea is one of those ones with too many health benefit claims to go through.
-I should be able to get leaves all year round, though they will get tougher in winter; flowers were just an early summer treat.
+I should be able to get leaves all year round, though they will get tougher in winter.